shahroze211/BDA-A2/README.md

-Sure, here's a detailed README file based on the provided code:

 Search Engine README
 This repository contains the implementation of a basic search engine using Python.
 The search engine is capable of indexing documents, calculating TF-IDF (Term Frequency-Inverse Document Frequency) representations, and processing user queries to retrieve the most relevant documents.